railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 production orders to start :menuselection:`Manufacturing --> Production Orders --> Production Orders to start`.

-You'll now find the computer PC2 which has been sold to the customer, as shown in the figure below.
+You'll now find the computer PC2 which has been sold to the customer, as shown in the figure :ref:`fig-mrpprdlis`.

+.. _fig-mrpprdlis:

 .. figure:: images/mrp_production_list_end.png
    :align: center

-   *List of production orders.*
+   *List of production orders*

 Just as for product CPU_GEN, confirm the production order on two dates: start of production and end of production.